MewsSystems/gitbook-channel-manager-api/mews-operations/reservations.md

 The example shows a valid group definition with two space reservations plus cancellation of a third space reservation.
 The first `reservation` definition shows all details, the second `reservation` definition shows the minimal required details for creation / modification of a `reservation`.
-The third `reservation` definition shows the partial cancellation - cancelling the third space reservation.
+The third `reservation` definition shows the partial cancellation - canceling the third space reservation.

 ```javascript
 {